marialarsson/mokumeproject/README.md

 # The Mokume Dataset and Inverse Modeling of Solid Wood Textures

-This repository is associated with the journal paper "The Mokume Dataset and Inverse Modeling of Solid Wood Textures" presented at SIGGRAPH 2025 ([PDF](https://www.ma-la.com/mokume/preprint_paper.pdf), [DOI](https://doi.org/10.1145/3730874)).
+This repository is associated with the journal paper "The Mokume Dataset and Inverse Modeling of Solid Wood Textures" presented at SIGGRAPH 2025 ([PDF](https://dl.acm.org/doi/pdf/10.1145/3730874), [DOI](https://doi.org/10.1145/3730874)).
-The full dataset and outputs are hosted elsewhere (**INSERT LINK**).
+The dataset is hosted on [Zenodo](https://zenodo.org/records/15588748).
 The code is hosted in this repository.

 ![Teaser image.](README_IMGS/teaser.jpg)